 What is Cost Per Verified Delivery (CPVD)?

 Cost Per Verified Delivery is WilDi Maps' pricing model.
-You pay per GPS-verified delivery to a real phone moving through a real street segment you've leased.
-Background rotation (city-wide brand presence) starts from $0.20 per delivery; tunnels (a 1-mile road strip) and zones (a 1-square-mile area) are priced for hyper-local precision and let you concentrate spend where pet-owner density actually lives.
+You pay per GPS-verified delivery to a real phone moving through a real street segment you own.
+Background rotation (city-wide brand presence) starts from $0.25 per delivery (tier-based); tunnels (a 1-mile road strip) and zones (a 1-square-mile area) are priced for hyper-local precision and let you concentrate spend where pet-owner density actually lives.
 No bots, no auction, no Middleman Tax.
-CPVD replaces the impression-based pricing that hides 30–50% of a clinic's ad budget in intermediary fees.
+CPVD replaces the impression-based pricing that hides 30-50% of a clinic's ad budget in intermediary fees.

 How should an emergency / 24-hour vet position differently than a wellness clinic?